voucherifyio/commerce-tools-integration/README.md

 - Import should be successfull

 ### Automatic product migration
-Each time command `npm run config` is run, all products are migrated from Commerce Tools to Voucherify.
-However you can also use `npm run migrate-products` to migrate them whenever you want, additionally you can pass argument `npm run migrate-products -- --period=X` to migrate products which where created in the last X days (e.g. `npm run migrate-products -- --period=5`)
+Each time command `npm run config` is run, all products and orders are migrated from Commerce Tools to Voucherify.
+However you can also use `npm run migrate-products` and `npm run migrate-orders` to migrate them whenever you want, additionally you can pass argument `npm run migrate-products -- --period=X` to migrate products which where created in the last X days.
+The same apply to order migration (e.g. `npm run migrate-orders -- --period=5`)
 ### Installatio steps:

 - Install dependencies via CLI: `npm i`